partigabor/pcibex-hun/README.md

 ## Project Overview

-This repository contains the pipeline for a PCIbex-based psycholinguistic experiment, from stimulus creation through data collection, processing, and statistical analysis.
+This repository contains the pipeline for a psycholinguistic experiment, from stimulus creation through data collection, processing, and statistical analysis.

 ## Stimuli and Experiment Setup